 GREETING: Our Vicar, the Rev Tom Lusty, pictured at his Licensing Service at St Oswald's Church, Arncliffe, on July 28, 2021, with his wife, Helen, and the then Bishop of Ripon, the Right Rev Dr Helen-Ann Hartley Picture: Peter Vetch

-Services This Week
+Services

 The church communities of Upper Wharfedale and Littondale aim to be open and welcoming to everyone.
 We extend the hospitality of Jesus to people of all faiths and none whatever your background or identity.